 Two Daily Reading Practices

-2. The child should practice reading 15 minutes a day.
-As they increase in level, the time also increases, but at the very beginning, they should daily practice 15 minutes of phonics/reading skills.
+- Early readers should practice reading 15 minutes a day using a phonics-based reading program.
+As they increase in level, the time also increases, but at the very beginning, they should daily practice 15 minutes of phonics instruction/reading skills.

 #1 Read to Your Child

-When you begin teaching a child to read, you should make it your first priority every day to read to them often.
-This should not be in large chunks since that would overwhelm a young child.
-Read to him frequently in small chunks throughout the day.
+One of the most important things when you begin teaching a child to read is to read to him often.
+This should not take a lot of time in one sitting since that would overwhelm a young child.
+Read to him frequently in short chunks throughout the day.

-Imagine that as your child is learning to sound out words, he is drawing from the bank.
-He comes to a new word and as he is putting the sounds together, he is thinking through his mental register to see which word is the closest match.
+Imagine that as your child is learning to sound out simple words, he is drawing from the bank.
+He comes to new words and as he is putting the different sounds together, he is thinking through his mental register of common words to see which word is the closest match.
 If he has heard words used many times before, he will be familiar with how to pronounce words and how they fit in the context of a sentence.

-The amount of exposure a child has had to the written word directly reflects the amount of words in his bank.
-The more words he has in his bank, the quicker he will be to find a match and to continue to progress in reading.
+The amount of exposure a child has had to the written word directly reflects the number of words in his word bank.
+The more familiar words he has in his word roll, the quicker he will be to find a match and to continue to progress in reading.

 What should be read to a child?

-With the exception of nursery rhymes for the youngest ages, all children can benefit from each of these types of books being read aloud to them.
+With the exception of nursery rhymes for the toddler and preschool years, all children can benefit from each of these types of books being read aloud to them.
 Even older children can appreciate quality picture books like those I have suggested.

 Nursery rhymes. (young children)